fastodigama/Back-End-Web-Development-1-HTTP-5125/repos/Cumulative1/README.md

   - `TeacherList`: Displays a list of all teachers in a Razor view.
   - `Show`: Displays detailed information about a specific teacher, including courses taught by them.
   - `AddTeacherPage`: Provides a form to add a new teacher and displays confirmation.
+  - `UpdateTeacherPage`: Provides a form to update a teacher's details and displays confirmation.
   - `DeleteTeacherPage`: Allows deletion of a teacher via ID.

 - **CoursePageController**: